dynatrace-partners/launch-ec2-easytravel-instance/README.md

 **How do you launch an easyTravel ec2 instances via Postman?**

-We will leverage the aws RunInstances API call to start 2 instances of the latest Ubuntu AMI that we gathered in the previous call.
-This will be a blank Ubuntu image so we will leverage [AWS UserData](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) to install and configure both easyTravel and the OneAgent.
+We will leverage the aws RunInstances API call to start an instance of the latest Ubuntu AMI that we gathered in the previous call.
+This will be a blank Ubuntu image so we will leverage [AWS UserData](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) to install and configure easyTravel and optionally the OneAgent.
 The UserData is sent as base64-encoded text and we dynamically set some values in the postman execution if you include the optional emements.

 ## Launching easyTravel ec2 Instance via Postman